PLP-MERN-Stack-Development/testing-and-debugging-ensuring-mern-app-reliability-Raphael114/README.md

 # Testing and Debugging MERN Applications

-This assignment focuses on implementing comprehensive testing strategies for a MERN stack application, including unit testing, integration testing, and end-to-end testing, along with debugging techniques.
+This project implements comprehensive testing strategies for a MERN stack application, including unit testing, integration testing, and end-to-end testing, along with debugging techniques.
+It demonstrates best practices for testing both frontend and backend components, with complete test coverage reporting.

-## Assignment Overview
+## Project Overview

 You will:
 1. Set up testing environments for both client and server